michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

   previously-valid things invalid, this maximal validity today will allow maximal flexibility in future soft forks.
-Of course, receivers get to choose what scripts they receive payments to, so no one who likes their money will include an `OP_SUCCESSn` opcode in their scripts until a soft fork has given it a new consensus-enforced meaning.
+Of course, receivers get to choose what scripts they receive payments to, so no one who likes their money will include an `OP_SUCCESS` opcode in their scripts until a soft fork has given it a new consensus-enforced meaning.